bharath2408/Qspiders/SQL/introduction.md

 ## Relational model :

 * In the year 1970'<sup>s</sup> a data scientist called **E.F.
-CODD** (Edgar franklin codd) suggested that data can be stored in the form of tables and invented a model called relational mpdel.
+CODD** (Edgar franklin codd) suggested that data can be stored in the form of tables and invented a model called relational model.
 * If any DBMS follows relational model it becomes RDBMS.
 * If any DBMS follows the rules of E.F.
 CODD, it becomes RDBMS